 I try to keep my recipes simple, with the exception of a few fancy special occasion desserts.
 As far as homemade, from scratch, cakes go this one is very simple.
 You can just mix the batter in a bowl with a wooden spoon and then dump the crumb topping ingredients in the food processor and pulse.
 This is delicious even without the topping if you want to simplify it further.

-Isn’t my new glass baking dish pretty?
+Any 8 x 8 pan will work.
+But, isn’t my new glass baking dish pretty?
 I use 8 x 8 glass baking dishes several times a week so when I saw this one I had to have it.
 It’s a nice change from the two pyrex dishes I’ve been rotating between for the last 10+ years.

-Blackberry Cake Ingredients:
+Blackberry Coffee Cake Ingredients:

 Almond Flour – I’ve really come to prefer almond flour in baked goods.
 It gives a tender crumb in cakes, cookies, and biscuits.